WiSAA 2025

-Each of the nine WiSAA categories correspond to the protection of specific threats that New Zealanders face.
+Each of the nine WiSAA categories correspond to protection from the types of threats that New Zealanders face.
 Due to the dynamic nature of the threat landscape, categories are likely to undergo change from one year to the next.
-Our categories for 2023-24 were:
+Our categories for 2025 are:

 1. Preventing crime and protecting communities